apache/druid/docs/ingestion/input-sources.md

 |type|Set this value to `not`.|yes|
 |filter|The iceberg filter on which logical NOT is applied|yes|

+## DeltaLake input source

+TODO: fill in details about the input source

 The [secondary partitioning method](native-batch.md#partitionsspec) determines the requisite number of concurrent worker tasks that run in parallel to complete ingestion with the Combining input source.
 Set this value in `maxNumConcurrentSubTasks` in `tuningConfig` based on the secondary partitioning method: